zachpino/digidev-f19/week01/readme.md

 ![chicago transit](https://media.licdn.com/dms/image/C561BAQE5YfqeKoEVTQ/company-background_10000/0?e=2159024400&v=beta&t=Kbl95z4fXbOCukbzpcDe1mpw05IqLtvrwe20qrBStqQ)

 Under the theme of data-driven urban transformation, we will be looking at the topic of accessible transit infrastructure, paratransit, autonomous vehicle technologies, and urban-level transit policy.
 The first several weeks of the course will arm students with Raspberry Pi 3B+ and Python competencies, as well as the technical skills necessary to access and manipulate large datasets.
-After this tutorial period is finished, students will be able to participate in one of two discrete, but complementary collaborative outcomes.
+After this tutorial period is finished, students will participate in an experimental, collaborative research project aiming to clarify, visualize, and evaluate design proposals for urban transit.

-1. Students in the class may elect to build a data-driven physical model of Chicago’s transit infrastructure based on public data.
-This model will be designed to support experimentation around transit policy, and allow users to prototype hypothetical systemic change predicated on existing transit data and patterns.
+Students in the course will construct a data-driven, physical model of Chicago’s transit infrastructure, based on a combination of publicly-available data, research insights, and software-simulated determinations.
+This model, actuated by LEDs, speakers, screens, projected overlays, and (perhaps) motors, will be designed to enable experimentation in transit policy based on students’ research insights.
+Users of the model will be able to prototype hypothetical infrastructural changes, municipal policy interventions, and vehicle routing algorithms predicated on existing transit data.
+The model itself will be built with digital fabrication tools, and students will have light exposure to 3D modeling geographic data with computational milling machines and other digital fabrication tools.

-2. Students in the class may elect to focus on user-facing transit technologies, and develop autonomous vehicle routing algorithms, sensor- and imaging-driven augmented reality interfaces, and vehicle-level product design interventions.